-- 1. Locate the awning controls inside the main entrance door. - 2.
+- 1. Locate the Awning controls in the baggage doors on the passenger side.
+If a rear awning is equipped an extra switch set will be equipped for those controls. - 2.
 Turn the awning power switch to ON. - 3.
 Press the RETRACT or EXTEND to operate the awning. - 4.
 A switch to control the lights on the side awning is on the switchboard located inside the entry door.